It’s super fun and exciting that I’m officially a full time blogger.

 Once someone knows you can give them results (which is the purpose of the freebie), they’re going to like you and trust you.
 Then, you’ll want to buy from you when you offer something because they’ll have confidence that it’s going to be good.

 Nothing is more important than your email list when it comes to blogging.
 It is a key part to making money online.

-I highly suggest using ConvertKit to build your email list because of the functionality and design that is specifically made for bloggers.
+I highly suggest using ConvertKit (free 30 day trial with my link!) to build your email list because of the functionality and design that is specifically made for bloggers.